Federal Labor Law Posting Compliance Guide

 What?

-The Uniformed Services Employment and Reemployment Rights Act (USERRA) protect all ‘uniform’ employees from discrimination based upon their service and also given certain rights that employers are not allowed to violate.
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) protects the job rights of ‘uniform’ employees who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
+USERRA prohibits employers from discriminating against past and present members of the uniformed services as well as applicants to the uniformed services.
 For example, USERRA requires that a person reemployed under its provisions be given credit for any months and hours of service he or she would have been employed but for the USERRA-covered service in determining eligibility for Family and Medical Leave Act (FMLA) leave.

 Who?